Smart Sustainable Cities

 Students sitting on the grass at HU Campus

-To do this, we need to find and implement sustainable solutions that can easily fit in with the ways in which people live, 'smart solutions' - and you can be part of that process!
-During the programme, you combine regular course work with a project assignment from one of our external partners.
+To do this, we need to find and implement sustainable solutions that can easily fit in with the ways in which people live and you can be part of that process!
+During the programme, you combine regular course work with a project assignment from real-life clients.

 Useful to know